Successful Esophageal Replacement Surgery Post-corrosive in a 3-Year-Old with Esophageal Stricture

-Accidental caustic ingestion in children is a worldwide problem , but most of them are unreported and do not show the true incidence of the condition .
-Wide ranges of gastrointestinal injuries are caused following the ingestion of caustic substances, the degree of which depends on the nature, concentration and quantity of the caustic ingestion.
-Esophageal stricture is one the complications in children who present late.
+Accidental caustic ingestion in children is a worldwide problem (1), but most of the cases are unreported and the true incidence of the condition is not known (2).
+A wide range of gastrointestinal injuries result following ingestion of caustic substances; the degree of injury depends on the nature, concentration and quantity of the caustic ingestion.
+Esophageal stricture is one of the complications in children who present late.
 These strictures are managed by endoscopic dilatation with balloon or using rigid savary bougies.
-If that fails, surgery in the form of esophageal replacement using stomach or colonic interposition should be considered.
-The mortality and morbidity following surgery are low in expert hands .
-Late reconstructive surgeries in children with a reportable good outcome are very rare in developing countries.
+If these fails, surgery in the form of esophageal replacement using stomach or colonic interposition should be considered.
+Mortality and morbidity following surgery are low in expert hands (3).
+Late reconstructive surgeries in children with a reportable good outcome are rare in developing countries.

-Three months later the child was reviewed in readiness for esophageal replacement using colon as a conduit.
+Three months later, the child was reviewed in readiness for esophageal replacement using colon as a conduit.
 Preoperative bowel preparation was done.
-Under general anesthesia, the cervical esophagostomy was mobilized via old neck incision (figure 3), through a laparotomy.
-Ascending, transverse and descending colon were mobilized (figure 4); most of the transverse colon and distal 4 cm of ascending colon was used as conduit (figure 5) on a left colonic artery pedicle and retro sternal space developed bluntly from above and below (figure 6).
-The closed end of colon delivered into neck (isoperistaltic) via retrosternal space, esophagus spatulated along anterior border then anastomosed end-to-side to posterior aspect of colon (figure 7).
+Under general anesthesia, the cervical esophagostomy was mobilized via old neck incision (Fig.3), through a laparotomy.
+Ascending, transverse and descending colon were mobilized (Fig.4); most of the transverse colon and distal 4 cm of ascending colon was used as conduit (Fig.5) on a left colonic artery pedicle and retro sternal space developed bluntly from above and below (Fig.6).
+The closed end of colon was delivered into neck (isoperistaltic) via retrosternal space, esophagus spatulated along anterior border then anastomosed end-to-side to posterior aspect of colon (Fig.7).

-Grade 1 – indicates only slight swelling and redness of the mucosa
+Grade 1 –only slight swelling and redness of the mucosa

-Grade 2A – indicates the presence of superficial ulcers, bleeding, and exudate
+Grade 2A–presence of superficial ulcers, bleeding, and exudate

 Surgical intervention is indicated when attempted dilatation either causes esophageal perforation or fails to relieve stenosis.
 As esophageal strictures caused by corrosive injury are usually long, dilatation often is unsuccessful and some form of esophageal replacement surgery will be required.
 When surgery is indicated, the best solution is usually emergent (or urgent) external diversion of the esophagus via a cervical stoma (esophagostomy), and the insertion of a gastrostomy tube for feeding.
 Attempts to repair perforations or replace the esophagus at this time are ill advised as the patient usually is not in an optimal condition.
 With esophageal diversion, a useful procedure, particularly in sick patients, is to band (tie-off) the gastro-esophageal junction (twice) with 3-mm nylon tape (as opposed to transecting it).
 The tape is tied tight enough to occlude the esophageal lumen but not to totally occlude blood supply to the esophageal wall.

-To Gertrude’s Hospital intensive care unit, theatre team, and radiology and pathology departments.
+To Gertrude’s Hospital’s intensive care unit, theater team, and radiology and pathology departments.

 Ekpe EE, Ette V. Morbidity and mortality of caustic ingestion in rural children: Experience in a new cardiothoracic surgery unit in Nigeria.
-ISRN Pediatrics 2012; 2012:210632.
+ISRN Pediatrics 2012; Vol 2012: Article ID 210632.